A rigidity theorem for asymptotically flat static manifolds and its applications: Introduction

 \begin{theorem}[Uniqueness of Static Extensions for Constant, Schwarzschild-Stable Bartnik Data] \thlabel{bartnik} Let $(M^{n},g,V)$, $3 \leq n \leq 7$, be an asymptotically flat static system with outer-minimizing boundary $\partial M = \Sigma \cong \mathbb{S}^{n-1}$.
 Suppose on $\Sigma$ that

-for constants $r_{0}$ and $H_{0}$ satisfying $0 < H_{0} < (n-1)r_{0}^{-1}$.
+for constants $r_{0}$ and $H_{0}$ satisfying $0 < H_{0} \leq (n-1)r_{0}^{-1}$.
 Suppose further that $\Sigma$ is Schwarzschild stable in $(M^{n},g)$.
-Then $(M^{n},g)$ is isometric to the exterior of $\{ r = r_{0} \}$ in the Schwarzschild manifold of mass $m_{0}$ for $m_{0}$ defined in \eqref{m_0}. \end{theorem} \begin{remark} When $H_{0} > (n-1)r_{0}^{-1}$, the Schwarzschild extension of the Bartnik data \eqref{bartnik_data} has negative mass, meaning these data sets are not natural to study from the standpoint of the Bartnik quasi-local mass. \end{remark} The notion of Schwarzschild stability is especially interesting when $n=3$.
-There, it may be applied to other uniqueness questions about CMC boundary data.
+Then $(M^{n},g)$ is isometric to the exterior of $\{ r = r_{0} \}$ in the Schwarzschild manifold of mass $m_{0}$ for $m_{0}$ defined in \eqref{m_0}. \end{theorem} \begin{remark} The ADM mass for the Schwarzschild extension of the Bartnik data \eqref{bartnik_data} is $m=m_{0}$, and so data sets with $H_{0} > (n-1)r_{0}$ or equivalently $m_{0} < 0$ are not natural to study from the standpoint of the Bartnik quasi-local mass. \end{remark} When $n=3$, the notion of Schwarzschild stability may be applied to other uniqueness questions about CMC boundary data.
 For example, we find that only the Schwarzschild $3$-manifold contains an equipotential, Schwarzschild-stable CMC sphere.

 \begin{theorem}[Uniqueness of Equipotential CMC Spheres in Static $3$-Manifolds] \thlabel{equi_cmc} Let $(M^{3},g,V)$ be an asymptotically flat static system with outer-minimizing boundary $\partial M= \Sigma \cong \mathbb{S}^{2}$.
 Suppose that